Fz3r0/Fz3r0_-_Enterprise-IT-Frameworks/04-Service-Management/ITSM/ITSM-Processes/Change-Management/ITSM_-_Change-Management.md

 * 👁 Ensure organizational risk visibility

 **Example in this scenario:**
 If adding `VLAN 666` introduces routing policy updates or impacts multiple network segments, the CAB reviews the change before approval.
+They can organize a meeting with the requester and implementation teams for better understanding and validation of the change.